x3p0-dev/x3p0-progress/readme.md

 WordPress block for outputting awesome progress bars.

-Unlike most similar plugins, this block uses a proper `<progress>` element with an accessible `<label>`.
-This means that, even without the plugin installed in the future, your web browser will always know that it's still a progress bar and will display it.

 ## Theme Support

 I am a theme author at heart, so I love seeing plugins and themes working together to do awesome stuff.
 This also means that I want to make this plugin as extendable as possible so that I can do cool stuff with my own themes.

 ### Settings and Styles (`theme.json`)

 Aside from the normal block-related settings and styles that theme authors can attach to blocks, X3P0 Progress has a few additional custom settings.
-Theme authors can adjust these via the `settings.x3p0Progress` key.
+Theme authors can adjust some custom block variables via the `settings.x3p0Progress` key.
 The following is an example usage of each:

 ```json
 {